The guitar is rather schizophrenic, being essentially one instrument with two polar opposite personalities.

 Even the most die-hard electric guitar aficionados often own an acoustic, even if it just hangs around the house, and most acoustics are more playable than the old war horses of yore.

 By its nature, the acoustic beast is a bit more to manage under the fingers, and the world of acoustic electronics is still alien to many.

 Here are a few suggestions to make the most of any acoustic experience…

 Modern acoustics are generally easier than electrics to tweak without a tech’s help, but also more susceptible to environmental changes.

 Neglect is the primary reason that house box gets hard to handle.
-Start by changing the strings.
+Start by changing the acoustic guitar strings.
 If it gets left out a lot, go with a coated set that will feel fresher longer.